nfisher1226/agis/README.md

 to match your actual desired configuration.

 ### Fields (Global)
+- address
-- address - The ip address to bind to.
-Change this to your server's public ip address.
+  - ip - The ip address to bind to
   - port - The port to listen on.
 Spartan specifies port 300, so only change this if you have a specific use case for it.
+- address1 - An optional second ip address, useful for example to run both ipv4 and ipv6 simultaneously.
+If not needed, can be omitted entirely.
+  - ip - as above
+  - port - as above
 - user - The user which this server will run as.
 Agis must be started as root in order to bind to one of the lower ports, but will drop priviledges as soon as it is initialized.